mquandalle/meteor-typescript-compiler/README.md

 ## Credits

 * Many thanks to [Alex Barbatus](https://github.com/jasonparekh).
-This verion would have not been posible without his work.
+This version would have not been possible without his work.

 ## Updates
 * **Nov 1st 2015** - Compiler module changed to support Meteor 1.2.x